-At the group level, the Environmental and Social Responsibility Committee and the Risk Oversight Committee of AGL's Board of Directors, each consisting solely of independent directors, provide oversight of Assured Guaranty's approach to addressing climate change risk in accordance with their respective charters.
+At the group level, the Environmental and Social Responsibility Committee and the Risk Oversight Committee of AGL's Board of Directors provide oversight of Assured Guaranty's approach to addressing climate change risk in accordance with their respective charters.
 The Environmental and Social Responsibility Committee reviews updates on the consideration of environmental risks in Assured Guaranty's insurance risk management and its investment portfolio, as well as legislative and regulatory developments of significance to Assured Guaranty's environmental initiatives and related oversight.
 The Risk Oversight Committee reviews the establishment and implementation of enterprise risk management policies and practices.